 The show is half in English and half in Japanese

-It doesn’t really make a difference to be honest, you don’t really need to know 100% of what’s going on, you can understand the majority of it!
+It doesn’t really make a difference to be honest, you don’t really need to know 100% of what they’re saying to have a rough idea of what’s going on, you can understand the majority of it!

 Buy food and drink coupons

-Before the show you will need to by coupons to purchase food and drinks inside the show.
+Before the show you will need to by coupons to purchase food and drinks if you want any during the show.
 It didn’t really make sense to me and they did end up taking our cash inside as well, so if you’re confused by the whole food coupon thing, just don’t buy any and leave it for later.
 They will not take card payments though, so if you only have card you should by coupons!